github/docs/content/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review.md

 {% note %}

 **Note:** Pull request authors can't request reviews unless they are either a repository owner or collaborator with write access to the repository.
+This applies to teams as well.
+[Managing team access to an organization repository](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/managing-team-access-to-an-organization-repository)

 {% endnote %}